 In Germany, 14 patients with inoperable, primary liver (hepatocellular) cancer underwent intra-arterial infusion of I-131-Lipidiol.
 First, an angiogram (x-ray of blood vessels) was performed in order to locate the artery used to supply blood and Oxygen to the cancer cells.
 A catheter was placed in this artery and I-131-Lipidiol was infused through the catheter.
 Five patients showed a reduction in their cancer and 4 patients with large cancers stabilized with no further growth of the cancer.
 Four patients had progression of their cancer and 1 died from complications from the procedure.

 Because liver cancer is such a difficult cancer to cure without surgical resection, physicians conducting this study concluded that intra-arterial infusion of I-131-Lipidiol is a useful treatment in patients with inoperable liver cancer of moderate size.
 According to this study, the efficacy of this treatment depends on the size of the cancer, with tumors less than 3 inches in diameter responding optimally.
 Persons who have liver cancer with may wish to talk with their doctor about the risks and benefits of this treatment or participation in a clinical trial utilizing this or other promising therapies.
-Two sources of information on ongoing clinical trials include clinical trials listing services provided by the National Cancer Institute (

-Cancer Biotherapy and Radiopharmacy, Vol 15, No 1, pp 65-70, 2000).
+(Cancer Biotherapy and Radiopharmacy, Vol 15, No 1, pp 65-70, 2000).